CCP-NC/soprano/docs/cli-cookbook.md

     ```soprano nmr seedname.magres -p efg --isotopes 13C,2H```

-* If you want to get only the unique sites in the structure, use the reduce option:
+* By default, Soprano will reduce the structure to the uniques sites (based either on CIF labels or symmetry operations.
+If you want to disable this, you can use the `--no-reduce` option:

-    ```soprano nmr seedname.magres -r```
+    ```soprano nmr seedname.magres --no-reduce```

+* You can construct queries that are applied to all loaded Magres files using the pandas dataframe query syntax.
+For example, to extract the MS data for all sites with a chemical shielding between 100 and 200 ppm *and* an asymmetry parameter greater than 0.5:

+    ```soprano nmr *.magres -p ms --query "100 < MS_shielding < 200 and MS_asymmetry > 0.5"```

 ## 2D NMR plots